 Introduction to PostgreSQL Vacuum

-In PostgreSQL, whenever we perform a delete operation or update the records that lead to obsolete dead tuple formation, then in reality, that records are not physically deleted and are still present in the memory and consume the space required by them.
-These tuples are removed, and space is available for another usage only after VACUUM is done in PostgreSQL that reclaims the storage space occupied by dead tuples.
-Hence, it is required that you perform the VACUUM frequently, especially on the most often used and manipulated tables on which most of the operations are performed.
+In PostgreSQL, whenever we perform a delete operation or update the records that lead to obsolete dead tuple formation, then in reality, those records are not physically deleted and are still present in the memory and consume the space required by them.
+PostgreSQL reclaims storage space used by dead tuples only after performing VACUUM.
+VACUUM removes these tuples, freeing up space for other uses.
+It is recommended to execute VACUUM frequently, especially on tables that are frequently used and manipulated and where most of the operations occur.

 Syntax and Parameters